WeaselGames/godot_luaAPI_docs/docs/index.md

 - Callables passed as userdata, which allows you to push a Callable as a Lua function.
 - Basic types are passed as userdata (currently: Vector2, Vector3, Color, Rect2, Plane) with a useful metatable.
 If a feature is missing that you would like to see feel free to create a [Feature Request](https://github.com/WeaselGames/lua/issues/new?assignees=&labels=feature%20request&template=feature_request.md&title=) or submit a PR.

+For discussion related to this project feel free to join the Weasel Games [Discord](https://discord.gg/vGazqdQZ7p).